 What does Root Canal Therapy Involve?

-One or more appointments are necessary for a root canal, and either a dentist or endodontist (root canal specialist) will perform the procedure.
+One or more appointments are necessary for a root canal treatment in Albuquerque, and either a dentist or endodontist (root canal specialist) will perform the procedure.
 After numbing the tooth, an access opening is created on the top of the tooth.
 A series of root canal files are passed through this opening and are used to remove the pulp, nerve tissue, bacteria and decay.
 After a thorough cleaning, the roots and cavity inside the tooth are filled and sealed off; the opening created on top of the tooth is also covered.
 Crowns are also typically placed on any teeth that have received root canal therapy, thereby protecting the tooth from further breakage and making it fully functional once again.
 The tooth will likely be sensitive after the treatment, but this sensitivity will diminish after the tooth has healed.
-Care instructions are provided to all patients who receive a root canal treatment.
+Care instructions are provided to all patients who receive a root canal treatment in Rio Rancho and Albuquerque.

 What is the Purpose of a Root Canal?